mgharvey/seqcap_pop/README.md

 INTRODUCTION
 -------

 seqcap_pop is a series of commands and scripts we have been using for processing sequence capture data from population-level samples using tools within the [Phyluce](http://phyluce.readthedocs.org/en/latest/index.html#) package (Faircloth 2015).
-This pipeline includes some additional scripts not available from Phyluce and dependencies (in the "bin" folder).
+This pipeline includes some additional scripts not available from Phyluce and its dependencies (in the "bin" folder).

 LICENSE
 -------